 Personal representatives may also seek to channel estate funds to friends or children.
 As an example, they may hire one of their children to perform services that are not necessary or which the children are not qualified to perform.
 These wrongful actions should not be tolerated.

 A frequent probate administration issue concerns the accounting of all aspects concerning the estate.
 In some cases, accounting records are poor or nonexistent.
 Because the personal representative serves in a fiduciary duty, records should be accurate down to the penny.

 Additionally, a personal representative may not be capable of making sound and prudent financial decisions.
 He or she may engage professionals who charge excessive fees.
 Expenses for services that are not required may be incurred.
 The personal representative may not have the capacity to oversee financial advisors.

 In these instances, it may be important to seek to have a personal representative replaced as soon as possible in order to preserve estate assets.

 By submitting this form, we will take no action to protect your interests.
 Submission of this form does not establish an attorney-client relationship or privilege.

 Get Help Now

-If the personal representative for your loved one’s state is not acting properly, please call me at your earliest convenience so that I may help you by determining what immediate action might be legally available before significant assets are depleted.
+If the personal representative for your loved one’s state is not acting properly, please complete the contact form on this page at your earliest convenience so that I may help you by determining what immediate action might be legally available before significant assets are depleted.